Isolation mechanisms for high-speed packet-processing pipelines: Evaluation

 \Para{Throughput.} For NetFPGA, we used MoonGen~\cite{moongen} to generate packets with different sizes.
-Figure~\ref{exp_fig:netfpga_perf} shows that \sysname achieves a rate of 10 Gbit/s after a packet size of 80 bytes.
+Figure~\ref{exp_fig:netfpga_perf} shows that \sysname achieves a rate of 10 Gbit/s after a packet size of 96 bytes.
 This is the maximum supported by our MoonGen setup because we have a single 10G NIC.
 For Corundum, we internally connected Corundum's receiving and transmitting path.
 Rather than using a host-based packet generator through PCIe, we used Spirent FX3-100GO-T2 tester to test \sysname's throughput.
 The MTU size is set to 1500 bytes.
-As shown in Figure~\ref{exp_fig:corundum_perf}, \sysname on Corundum achieves 80 \si{Gbit/s} at 1500 bytes, matching Corundum's own results~\cite{corundum}.

-\Para{Remarks.} \sysname was designed to show that pipeline isolation can be correctly implemented.
-It has not been optimized for performance.
-For instance, the data width of the pipeline could be increased with additional design effort, improving both throughput and latency.
-Latency can be improved by optimizing how packets are pulled out of the packet cache, updated, and sent out.
-Moving from an FPGA to an ASIC would improve frequency and data width.
-Deeper pipelining or several parallel parsers~\cite{rmt} can also increase throughput.
+As shown in Figure~\ref{exp_fig:corundum_perf} and Figure~\ref{exp_fig:corundum_single_pipe_perf}, optimized \sysname on Corundum achieves 100 \si{Gbit/s} at 256 bytes, while unoptimized \sysname can only achieve 80 \si{Gbit/s} at MTU-size packets.
+Also, we sample packets to evaluate the packet latency of optimized \sysname on Corundum with full rate.
+As depicted in Figure~\ref{exp_fig:corundum_latency_perf}, at full rate, it incurs about 1.2 \si{\micro\second} latency.